spring-attic/sample-zuul-filters/README.md

 - `QueryParamPortPreFilter`: sets the port of the `RequestContext.getRouteHost` to the value of the `port` query parameter.
 Only runs if `port` query parameter is set.
 - `QueryParamServiceIdPreFilter`: sets the `serviceId` to the value of the `service` query parameter.
 - `UppercaseRequestEntityFilter`: Upper cases the request body by setting `RequestContext.setRequest("requestEntity")`.
 Only runs if `service` query parameter is NOT set.
+- `AddRequestParameterFilter`: Adds a query param by setting `RequestContext.setRequestQueryParams(MultiValueMap<String, String> requestParams)`.
+Only runs if `service` query parameter is set.

 ## Examples